Electrospinning-Data.org: A FAIR, Structured Knowledge Resource for Nanofiber Fabrication: Data Representation and Schema

 \subsection{Validation and Moderation Workflow}

 To ensure data quality and long-term reliability while maintaining openness to community contributions, the platform implements a structured moderation workflow combining automated validation and expert review (Figure~\ref{fig:moderation_workflow}).
-The validation logic governing this process is defined in the Cogni-EVVR (Cognitive Electrospinning Validation and Verification Rules) framework \cite{Mahdian2026CogniEVVR}.
+The validation logic governing this process is defined in the Cogni-EVVR V.1.0.0 (Cognitive Electrospinning Validation and Verification Rules) framework \cite{Mahdian2026CogniEVVR}.

 All submitted records undergo a two-stage validation process combining automated checks and expert review.
 During data entry, automated validation verifies schema completeness, required fields, dimensional correctness, and basic type and range constraints.
 Automated validation enforces two rule classes: schema rules (S-rules) verifying mandatory field presence and contributor attribution and physical constraint rules (P-rules) flagging submissions that violate fundamental electrospinning physics, including non-zero applied voltage, positive flow rate, positive fiber diameter, and bounded temperature (-50°C to 200°C) and humidity (0–100\%).
+All numeric measurements are required in canonical units prior to submission.
 Entries that violate these rules are immediately flagged, allowing contributors to correct issues before submission.
 Records that satisfy these checks proceed to manual review by domain experts, who assess physical plausibility, internal parameter coherence, documentation quality, and overall suitability for reuse.
 Records meeting these criteria are accepted into the curated dataset, while those that do not are rejected.